 Japan has had a revolution in the last 30 years.
 Technological, you may think?
 Banking and finance, others may suggest?
 No. In fact, neither.
 Yes.
 Japan is overwhelming green.
-We recently visited the country in May.
+We recently spent 10 days in Japan.
 The cherry blossoms had gone and pink was nowhere to be seen.
 Japan was lush and green everywhere.
 And one of the highlights was discovering the versatile uses of green tea from Japan.
-If you can’t make it to Japan, here’s where to buy matcha online.
+But if you can’t make it to Japan, here’s where to buy matcha online.

 Where to buy Matcha online

 |Starter Matcha (16oz/453g) - USDA Organic, Non-GMO Certified, Vegan and Gluten-Free|

 |Matcha Green Tea Powder Organic, Japanese Premium Culinary Grade, Unsweetened & Sugar Free - USDA & Vegan Certified - 30g (1.06 oz)|

 We also discovered green rolling hillsides, green forests, green bamboo, green trees, beautifully manicured in a way that only Japanese can do.

 The environmental influence with ‘green’ electric bicycles everywhere seemed to transport more than half of the nation, as well as electric and hybrid cars for those who prefer four wheels, not two.

 Green tea from Japan